The 61st Annual Symposium on Family Theory and Family Psychotherapy

 Pay the CE fee of $30 at time of registration.
 Be sure to choose “Add On” when purchasing your ticket on Eventbrite.
 CEs are not sold the day of the conference.

 Attend each live streamed or in-person class in its entirety.
-The conference coordinator will note your attendance.
+The CE coordinator will note your attendance.
+We do not offer partial credits for partial attendance.

 If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the conference, except during designated breaks or lunch.